 Determine Whether Striking Employees May Be Replaced

-- Before an employer replaces any of its striking employees, it must determine whether the union is conducting the strike to place pressure on the employer for improvements to their wages, benefits or work rules (economic strike) or to protest alleged unfair labor practices by the employer (unfair labor practice strike).
+- Before an employer replaces any of its striking employees, it must determine whether the union is conducting the strike to pressure the employer for improvements to the employees' wages, benefits or work rules (i.e., an economic strike), or to protest the employer's alleged unfair labor practices (i.e., an unfair labor practice strike).

-- This is critical because an employer is allowed to hire permanent replacements only during an economic strike.
-At the end of an economic strike, the permanent replacements may retain their positions.
-The returning striking employees are entitled to restatement to any available vacant positions, unless the employer can show a "legitimate substantial business justification."
+- The determination is critical because an employer is only allowed to hire permanent replacements during an economic strike.
+The returning, striking employees are entitled to be restated to any available vacant positions, unless the employer can show a legitimate, substantial business justification against reinstatement.

-- Regardless of whether it is an economic strike or an unfair labor practice strike, an employer may hire temporary replacements.
-These replacements, however, may be "displaced" by returning strikers at the conclusion of the work stoppage.
+- Regardless of whether a strike is for economic reasons or the result of an unfair labor practice, an employer may hire temporary replacements.
+These replacements, however, may be displaced by returning strikers at the conclusion of the work stoppage.